OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/abell-galaxy-clusters/index.md

 :align: left
 :alt: The Tully Galaxies at center, surrounded by the Abell Galaxy Clusters in orange, and the Supercluster Labels.

-The Abell Galaxy Clusters shown with the Supercluster Labels on and the faint Tully Galaxies in the center.
-In most cases, multiple Abell Clusters comprise one Supercluster.
-We can see this on the outskirts of the Tully Galaxies where the Hydra-Centaurus and Perseus superclusters are made up of many Abell Clusters.
+The Abell Galaxy Clusters shown with the [Supercluster Labels](../supercluster-labels/index) on and the faint [Tully Galaxies](../../nearby-surveys/tully-galaxies/index) in the center.
+In most cases, one supercluster will contain multiple Abell Clusters.
+We can see this on the outskirts of the Tully Galaxies where the [Hydra-Centaurus](https://en.wikipedia.org/wiki/Hydra%E2%80%93Centaurus_Supercluster) and [Perseus-Pisces](https://en.wikipedia.org/wiki/Perseus%E2%80%93Pisces_Supercluster) superclusters are made up of many Abell Clusters.
 :::